 Prose: Submit no more than one prose piece at a time.
 Prose should be single-spaced, Times New Roman font, and no longer than 1,800 words.
 Submit in Microsoft Word, not PDF.

 Poetry: Submit no more than three poems at a time.
 Poems should be single-spaced in a Times New Roman font.

 Email submission to firstname.lastname@example.org.
 Please keep in mind that submissions may be edited.

 The Write City Magazine Dedicated Staff

-Associate Editor Molly DiRago is a graduate of the creative writing certificate program at the University of Chicago’s Graham School and currently serves as a member of its student board.
-Her work has been recognized by Glimmer Train (March/April 2016 Fiction Open honorable mention), the American Short(er) Fiction Contest (semifinalist), Cutthroat Magazine’s Rick DeMarinis Short Fiction Prize (semifinalist) and the Tampa Review’s Danahy Fiction Prize (finalist).
-Publication credits include the Maine Review and Black Mirror Magazine.
+Associate Editor Molly DiRago is a graduate of the creative writing certificate program at the University of Chicago’s Graham School.
+Her work has been recognized by Typehouse Literary Magazine (first place in its 2017 open fiction contest) Glimmer Train (March/April 2016 Fiction Open honorable mention), the American Short(er) Fiction Contest (semifinalist), Cutthroat Magazine’s Rick DeMarinis Short Fiction Prize (semifinalist) and the Tampa Review’s Danahy Fiction Prize (finalist).
+Publication credits include Typehouse Literary Magazine, the Maine Review, and Black Mirror Magazine.
 Molly resides in Chicago with her husband and two children.